Chorus-bdd/Chorus/site/chorus-website/site/pages/RunningChorus/RunningWithDocker.md

 ### Customising and configuring Chorus under Docker

-The chorus-interpreter image also allows you to mount volumes which can contain other resources or custom Chorus handlers or extensions, so that Chorus can find these when you run it.
+The chorus-interpreter image also allows you to mount volumes which can contain extra classpath resources for the Chorus interpreter.

 These are the additional directories you can mount: